The-HopelessGamer/Friends-UI-Custom/README.md

-# Custom Metro UI for new Steam chat and friends UI
+# Custom UI for new Steam chat and friends UI

 * I wanted to style the new Steam UI and Friends UI to look like Metro For Steam.